 What does access to beds and showers mean to communities and organizations looking to provide that help?
-Wintergarden Presbyterian Church, in Port Charlotte, FL, knew they wanted to host long-term disaster recovery volunteers from SBP.
-They also knew they needed to build bunk beds and convert two rooms in the church to house teams and they needed to convert an outside storage room into a 2-stall shower room.
-They also knew these projects would take some time to complete and volunteers couldn't start rebuilding homes until it was done.
+Wintergarden Presbyterian Church in Port Charlotte, FL, sustained over $600,000 in damage, but they also knew they wanted to host long-term disaster-recovery volunteers from SBP.
+The church needed to build bunk beds, convert two rooms to house teams, and convert an outside storage room into a 2-stall shower room.
+They also knew these projects would take some time to complete, and that volunteers couldn't start rebuilding homes until they were done.

-December 5th their electrician installed outlets to power Dorm Trailer-3 and Shower Trailer-6.
-SBP volunteers are scheduled to arrive December 6th to set up camp and begin taking work orders.
-Volunteers can now begin restoring damaged homes a full 30 to 60 days sooner than originally expected.
-The rooms the church planned to convert to bunk rooms can now be used for an office and dining room for the volunteers.
-The funds planned to convert the rooms and build the beds are now free to be used to continue to help their community.
+December 5th, their electrician installed outlets to power Dorm Trailer-3 and Shower Trailer-6.
+SBP volunteers are scheduled to arrive on December 6th to set up camp and begin taking work orders.
+Volunteers can now begin restoring damaged homes up to 30 to 60 days earlier than originally expected.
+The rooms the church planned to convert into bunk rooms can now be used as an office and a dining room for the volunteers.
+The funds planned to convert the rooms and build beds are now available to continue helping their community.

-This is why we do what we do and this is the impact your financial support of our mission makes in communities impacted by disaster.
+This is why we do what we do, and this is the impact your financial support for our mission has on communities affected by disaster.

 We provide all of our services for little to no cost.